* European stocks claw higher after weak session in Asia

 By Marc Jones

-LONDON, May 12 (Reuters) - Europe's share markets, bond yields and the euro all inched higher on Tuesday, as mildly reassuring signals from China's economy kept worries about a potential second wave of coronavirus infections at bay.
+LONDON, May 12 (Reuters) - Europe's share markets, bond yields and the euro all inched higher on Tuesday, as mildly reassuring signals from China's economy helped limit worries about a potential second wave of coronavirus infections.

-The moves were largely low key, with five new virus cases in Wuhan - the original epicentre of the outbreak - some festering trade tensions and a tussle over negative U.S. interest rates as consumer inflation plunged all part of the mix.
+The mood was decidedly fragile, with five new virus cases in Wuhan - the original epicentre of the outbreak - renewed trade tensions and a tussle over negative U.S. interest rates all part of the mix.

 "We have had a rally that has not been loved by everybody," said SEB investment management's global head of asset allocation Hans Peterson.

-"That rally might continue for a while longer, but we have probably gone on to a bit of a consolidation phase for now," he said, adding that how quickly China's economy can continue reopening and then how Europe and the United States fares in the coming weeks will both be key.
+"That rally might continue for a while longer, but we have probably gone on to a bit of a consolidation phase for now," he said, adding that how quickly China's economy can reopen and then how Europe fares in the coming weeks will both be key.